Book this tour and earn denuros

 • Newfoundland screech-in

-• St. John’s: guided city tour, visit to The Rooms or Johnson Geo Centre
+• St. John’s: orientation city tour, visit to The Rooms or Johnson Geo Centre

 Prices are in Canadian dollars, are per person and include HST.
 If booking your own airfare reduce price by $500.

 • Cow Head: Shallow Bay Motel (1 night)

 • Plum Point: Plum Point Motel (2 nights)

 • L’Anse au Clair: Northern Light Inn (1 night)

 • Rocky Harbour: Ocean View Motel or Fisherman’s Landing Inn (1 night)